Abhijeetjain2908/Sample-Super-Store-Dashboard/README.md

 # Sample-Super-Store-Dashboard

-In these Dashboard we work on:
+In this dashboard, we work on:

 •	Worked on the 4 years of sales data of the company.